 Irrefutable Evidence of Cartel Ivory Stockpiling - DNA Analysis Shows Tusks from Same Elephants in Different Shipments

-- It is reported that on May 1st, 2013, Dubai customs officers located the 1478 kg of ivory in a container during a routine X-ray of container.
+- It is reported that on May 1st, 2013, Dubai customs officers located the 1478 kg of ivory in a container, declared as wooden furniture, during a routine X-ray.

 - DNA analysis indicated that the ivory originated from elephants found primarily in Kenya and Tanzania with a smattering from Mozambique and Zambia. (indicated by blue circles in diagram)

 - It was also found that tusks of two elephants had been separated pre-loading, with 2 singlets found in this shipment and the matching ‘tusk mates’ found in a ivory seizure 3 1/2 months previous in Mombasa. (#14 KEN, 01-13, 3827 kg)